SoftwareAG/sagdevops-templates/templates/sag-cc-repos-dev/README.md

 ## Running as a standalone composite template

-To add internal sandboxes with stable product and fix builds as repositories in Command Central:
+To add internal sandboxes with product and fix builds as repositories in Command Central:

 ```bash
 sagcc exec templates composite apply sag-cc-repos-dev --sync-job --wait 360